Bullitt: Legacy

 The Mustang is featured in the 2003 video game Ford Racing 2, in a drafting challenge, on a course named Port Side.
 It appears in the Movie Stars category, along with other famous cars such as the Ford Torino from Starsky & Hutch and the Ford Mustang Mach 1 from Diamonds Are Forever.
 In the 2011 video game, Driver: San Francisco, the "Bite the Bullet" mission is based on the famous chase scene, with licensed versions of the Mustang and Charger from the film.
+In the 2021 video game Forza Horizon 5, the film is referenced (but not directly named) by characters discussing an extremely similar Mustang after it is found abandoned in a barn, and again once it is restored.

 Steve McQueen's likeness as Frank Bullitt was used in two Ford commercials.
 The first was for the Europe-only 1997 Ford Puma, which featured a special-effects montage of McQueen (who died in 1980) driving a new Puma around San Francisco before parking it in a studio apartment garage beside the film Mustang and the motorcycle from The Great Escape.

 In a 2004 commercial for the 2005 Mustang, special effects were again used to create the illusion of McQueen driving the new Mustang, after a man receives a Field of Dreams-style epiphany and constructs a racetrack in the middle of a cornfield.

 Several items of clothing worn by McQueen's Bullitt received a boost in popularity due to the film - desert boots, a trench coat, a blue turtleneck sweater, and most famously, a brown tweed jacket with elbow patches.

+Potential remake

 In February 2022, Steven Spielberg was announced to be directing and producing a new film centered on the Frank Bullitt character for Warner Bros.
 Pictures, with Josh Singer writing the screenplay.
 The film was to be an original story, not a remake of the original film.
 Chad McQueen and niece Molly McQueen (son and granddaughter of Steve's) were to be executive producers (Chad died in 2024).
 In November 2022, Bradley Cooper was cast as Frank Bullitt.